moulecorp/pasthis/README.md

 You can set a default url by editing the line *my $url = undef;*

+#### Dependencies

+You may need to install the `WWW::Mechanize` plugin.
+In Ubuntu, just run:

+		sudo apt install libwww-mechanize-perl

 ### Tabulations

 Tabulations are handled in the textarea allowing you to write directly into